markhemans/nodejs-preparation/chapter4.md

 it is used with the --inspect flag only.

-when not debugging, it is ignored..
+when not debugging, it is ignored.